The Rural Juror: Plot

 Jenna anticipates the opening of her new film, The Rural Juror.
 The film, based on a "Kevin Grisham novel" (John Grisham's brother), revolves around a Southern–born lawyer named Constance Justice.
 Jenna wants Liz to give her an honest opinion of the film, as she is nervous about how it will be received by the public.
 Liz sees the film in private, and her reaction is very negative, but she hesitates to tell Jenna the truth.
 When Jenna finds out that Liz hated the film, the two start fighting and accusing each other of not being truthful.
 Meanwhile, ignoring Liz's warnings, Josh Girard (Lonny Ross) manages to break into Liz's office to steal the film, which he watches with the rest of the TGS with Tracy Jordan writing staff.
 Much to Liz's shock, the staff say they liked the film.
 As the argument between Liz and Jenna escalates, Jack intervenes and persuades them to work things out.
 Liz admits that she was jealous of Jenna's success and Jenna remembers that the diet pills she was taking would lead to mood swings, and they forgive one another.

-Jack is on the phone with Maureen Dowd when Tracy shows up to ask him for $100,000.
+Jack is on the phone with Maureen Dowd when Tracy shows up to ask him for $100,000 (it was $60,000, but he forgot to account for one of his houses).
 Jack tells him that this is impossible but says that he has a better idea: use his celebrity image to endorse a product to generate the money.
 After Tracy agrees, he comes up with "The Tracy Jordan Meat Machine".
 Armed with an "endorsement" from Dr. Spaceman (Chris Parnell) and hook-ups from Jack, the product is finally ready for sale.
 Soon after, a series of product defects prompts Tracy to tell Jack that he no longer wishes to endorse the product.
 Jack finds a way to make it work: by rebranding it as a Whoopi Goldberg-endorsed product targeted for Ukraine.